kenjennings/Atari-Pet-Frogger/README_Porting.md

 **Atari Programming Environments**

 The next consideration for the Atari as the porting target is understanding how the chosen language affects the scope of the available feature on the Atari.
 6502 Assembly language provides total control of the machine language program and offers complete use of all the Atari's features.
-If it can be done on the Atari, it will be done in Assembly.
+If it can be done on the Atari, it can be done in Assembly.

-Atari BASIC -- It is easy to understand and allows for fast testing of code changes, since it is an interpreted language.
-I use BASIC to prototype a program, so I can get logic in order and some semblance of the graphics working before starting in Assembly language.
+Atari BASIC -- It is easy to understand and allows for quickly testing code changes, since it is an interpreted language.
+I use BASIC for new projects to prototype a program, so I can get logic in order and some semblance of the graphics working before starting in Assembly language.
 If the game for another computer is written in BASIC, then converting to Atari BASIC is the best practical first step.
 However, operating in Atari BASIC limits the hardware features possible.
 Some Atari graphics features require use of machine language.

 If you are determined to work with BASIC, then I recommend using something other than Atari BASIC.
 My favorite is OSS BASIC XL (or XE) which is compatible with Atari BASIC, but considerably faster, and has built-in support for Player/Missile graphics that Atari BASIC does not have.
 However, no matter what you do any kind of interpreted BASIC is far, far slower than Assembly language.
 That's reason enough to avoid Atari BASIC.